yusufkaratas97/fullstack/README.md

-simple paga for software courses
+simple paga for software courses and some javascript code